SmartData-Polito/gnn-for-darknet/README.md

 The `notebook` folder contains Jupyter notebooks that demonstrate how to reproduce the experiments described in the paper.
 Each notebook corresponds to a specific experiment and provides step-by-step instructions and explanations.
 The notebooks are designed to be self-contained and easy to follow.

-#### Preprocessing stages

-The notebook `00_dataset_characterization` contains the main codes to characterized both the filtered dataset (total and on daily basis) and the resulting temporal graph.
+- The notebook `00_dataset_characterization` contains the main codes to characterized both the filtered dataset (total and on daily basis) and the resulting temporal graph.

-The notebook `01_dataset_generation` contains the main codes to (i) process raw traces filtering unwanted data; (ii) generate bipartite graphs from filtered traces and extract node features; (iii) generate textual corpora which will be processed by NLP algorithms.
+- The notebook `01_dataset_generation` contains the main codes to (i) process raw traces filtering unwanted data; (ii) generate bipartite graphs from filtered traces and extract node features; (iii) generate textual corpora which will be processed by NLP algorithms.

-The notebook `02_embeddings_generation` contains the main codes to (i) prduce NLP embeddings through i-DarkVec; (ii) prduce (t)GNN embeddings without node features; (iii) prduce (t)GNN embeddings with node features.
+- The notebook `02_embeddings_generation` contains the main codes to (i) prduce NLP embeddings through i-DarkVec; (ii) prduce (t)GNN embeddings without node features; (iii) prduce (t)GNN embeddings with node features.

 ### Src Folder